alimfeld/spotimeme/README.md

 # Spotimeme

-Web application for displaying a meme matching the currently played Spotify track.
+Web application for displaying a meme matching the currently played Spotify song.

 # Requirements